JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 * [Build for a Specific Platform](#building-for-a-specific-platform)
 * [Build a Console Utility for several OSes](#building-a-console-utility)

-The very first step.
 We need to have Kotlin/Native compiler on our machines.
-We have already covered that step in
+The step is already covered in
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
 tutorial.
-Let's assume we have a console, where `kotlinc` command is available.
+Let's assume we have a console, where `kotlinc` (or the older `konanc`) command is available.

 ## Specifying Target Platform

 The list of supported target platforms of `kotlinc` depends on the operating system where you run it.
 We may list them via

 ```bash
 kotlinc -list_targets
 ```

 command.
 For example, on macOS X with Kotlin/Native v0.8:
 ```
 > kotlinc -list_targets